Sydney Anglican Schools Corporation: Financial information

-The Corporation received $88 million in government revenue in 2009, and parents paid $85 million and the Corporation posted a $20.7 million surplus in that year.
+The corporation received $88 million in taxpayer funding in 2009 while parents paid $85 million in fees, with the corporation posting a $20.7 million surplus in that year.

-TASC along with all diocesan organisations is required to table audited accounts and annual reports at Synod and are reviewed by the Finance Committee.
+TASC, along with all diocesan organisations, is required to table audited accounts and annual reports at Synod which are then reviewed by the Finance Committee.

-Various questions have been raised at Synod about the Corporation including questions about why the Corporation does not make its accounts publicly available.
+Various questions have been raised at Synod about the organisation including questions about why the corporation does not make its accounts publicly available.

 History

 Establishment of the Corporation

 TASC commenced operations in 1992 by assuming ownership and control of five existing schools – Roseville College, Danebank, Claremont, St Luke's Grammar, and Peninsular Boys Grammar (now closed).

 Establishment of low fee schools in Sydney’s growth areas

 In 1995 Archbishop Goodhew encouraged a policy to establish Low Fee Anglican Schools in the developing areas of the Diocese, particularly Western Sydney.

 Anglican schools had made a major contribution to education in the past, but they were concentrated in the eastern and northern areas of Sydney and generally were not accessible to Anglicans on moderate incomes.
 He believed that the Church should address this imbalance, and that Low Fee Anglican Schools could provide an important link with the community to enhance gospel outreach and church growth in these new areas.

 The Anglican Schools Corporation was advancing this strategy but found it hard to compete with the systemic Catholic schools which could start new schools and also attract the highest category of funding.
 Without attracting the highest level of government funding, TASC was forced to have fees at least $500 p.a. higher.

 By the end of 1995, TASC had done a lot of work to identify viable sites for new schools and had negotiated to secure land for at least three.
 It had even sought and gained government approval to start the schools and was ready to begin the first in 1997, but was reluctant to do so without access to the same level of high government funding as the Catholic systemic schools were able to attract.